 Finely ground coffee beans also expose and offer most of the creamy-oily content while brewing, giving your coffee’s body a creamy, oily taste and appearance.

-Espresso has a unique brewing process and takes about 25 seconds; that’s a concise period compared to other brewing techniques.
+Espresso has a unique brewing process and takes about 25 seconds; that’s a short period compared to other brewing techniques.

-With coarser grounds, it takes longer to extract most of the flavors since they are still trapped inside the bigger pieces of coffee.
+It takes longer to extract most of the flavors with coarser grounds since they are still trapped inside the bigger pieces of coffee.

-For instance, the french press takes 5 minutes to extract out flavors from coarse coffee beans completely.
-Likewise, water takes time to reach the coffee chunks, penetrate inside, soak the content, and extract the flavor out.
+For instance, the french press takes 5 minutes to extract out flavors from coarse-grind coffee beans.
+This is because water takes time to reach the larger French press grind, penetrate inside, soak the content, and extract the flavor out.

 Too fine of ground will result in less coffee (denser than you can imagine) and an increased extraction period (30-35 seconds.)
 Too coarse coffee will result in more water coffee and will extract out in less than 20 seconds.

-Too fine ground doesn’t leave much space for extraction and allows too much collision that makes it taste almost muddy.
+Extra fine grind (like flour) doesn’t leave much space for extraction and allows too much collision, making it taste almost muddy.

-Too coarse coffee doesn’t have enough time to collide with water and expose flavors in such a short period; it’s thus mostly water than coffee.
+Coarser grind doesn’t allow enough time for extraction with water and exposes flavors in such a short period; it is more water than coffee.

-As discussed, crema is the top layer that rests above the espresso shot and consumes 1/10 spacing in the shot glass.
-Rich crema gives away the creamy, mouthful experience espresso lovers enjoy the most!
-Without the crema, you would experience a completely different flavor profile.
+Crema is the top layer that rests above the espresso shot and consumes 1/10 spacing in the shot glass.

 Crema is dense and a mix between air bubbles and insoluble oils of the beans’ content.
 These insoluble oils separate from the fluid and trap air bubbles, giving it a bubbly yet creamy appearance.